twitter/ios-twitter-image-pipeline/README.md

 A great value that the _image pipeline_ offers is the ability to stream progressive scans of an image, if it is PJPEG, as the image is loaded from the Network.
-This progressive rendering is natively supported by iOS 8+, the same minimum OS for *TIP*.
+This progressive rendering is natively supported by iOS 8+, the OS minimum for *TIP* is now iOS 10+.
 Progressive support is opt-in and also configurable in how scans should load.

 ### Resuming Image Downloads